 It’s no secret that our personal data is collected and used to develop machine learning models.
 The resulting algorithms can be used by private companies, research organizations, and public institutions to make predictions or decisions based on patterns from our data.
 This holds true within the field of neurotechnology, where increasing troves of brain data are being amassed through brain-computer interfaces (BCIs) and other neurotechnology devices.

 Federated learning is a method popularized by Google that helps improve the accuracy of machine learning models.
 Machine learning is a subfield of artificial intelligence in which mathematical algorithms consume large amounts of data that then inform a model's prediction and decision making.
-For the best results, training data needs to be compiled from a wide range of sources, whether that's personal devices like smartphones, or the local servers of an organization, like health records at a hospital.
+For the best results, training data needs to be compiled from a wide range of sources, whether that's personal devices like smartphones or the local servers of an organization, like health records at a hospital.
 Typically, this data will be copied from various sources and pooled into the centralized database that the developers use as the training set for their machine learning model.
-This can be problematic because it gives developers--particularly those operating under less regulated circumstances--full access to analyze and share that data.
-This could expose personal identities or breach sensitive information.
+This can be problematic because it gives developers—particularly those operating under less regulated circumstances—full access to analyze and share that data.
+Such practices could potentially expose personal identities or breach sensitive information.

 Unlike standard methods of machine learning, federated learning allows that same user data to train the predictive model while allowing the data to remain locally on the individual device or local server.
 Each local entity can download the model and its associated algorithm, train the model with user data on the device or server, which in turn improves the model.
 Then this updated model is sent back to the developer’s centralized server or cloud, improving the predictive algorithm.
 The developer’s model is therefore able to benefit off of the data it absorbed from the device without being granted access to the data itself.